 Using Multiple FDIC-Insured Banks

-The first way to insure excess deposits may be the simplest.
-You can spread your money out across deposit accounts at different banks.
+Another option: You can spread your money out across deposit accounts at different banks.
 So if you have $300,000 in deposits at Bank A, you could move $100,000 of that to an account at Bank B.

 The FDIC applies the $250,000 coverage limit at each bank where you maintain accounts.
 Managing accounts at multiple banks may require you to be a little more organized to keep track of funds.
 But you can simplify things by using a personal finance app to sync account data.
 With that kind of tech tool, you can view balances and transactions in one place.

 What is CDARs?
 CDARS stands for Certificate of Deposit Account Registry Service.
 Recently renamed IntraFi Network Deposits, this program makes it possible for consumers to insure excess deposits using demand deposit accounts, money market accounts, and CD accounts at participating financial institutions.

 Here’s a simple overview of how it works.
 Say you want to place $1 million on deposit at your bank.
 Since your bank participates in the IntraFi Network, they can take that $1 million and split it up, depositing it into accounts at other network banks.
 Each new account is covered up to the FDIC limit, as applied to both principal and interest.